 Steel Storage Buildings for Farm Equipment

 While most farm equipment can be stored out in the fields, the benefits to provide proper shelter for your machinery is astronomical.
-Protecting your machines from rain, snow and excessive heat, as well interference from animals and other people can drastically increase your machinery's lifespan.
+Protecting your machines from rain, snow and excessive heat, as well interference from animals and other people can drastically increase your machinery’s lifespan.
 In a survey published by Farm Building News, it was discovered that farm equipment which was stored under cover had a much greater trade-in value than equipment that was stored outdoors.
-On average owners of the machinery stored in doors saved 3 percent of the vehicles initial cost annually.
+On average owners of the machinery stored indoors saved 3 percent of the vehicles initial cost annually.

 Considerations: When planning to build a storage unit for your farm equipment there are several considerations you should take into account.
 Put some thought into where on your land you would like your building situated.
 It may be beneficial to build your machinery storage unit near to both your living structure and the farm shop.
 This will make machines easily accessible, and make early morning and evening trips back home more convenient; however, be mindful of noise control when building your structure near your home and make sure the loud sounds from machinery will not disturb your household.
-Easy accessibility to the farm shop will also make equipment repairs more easy.
-Also consider the safety of your machinery.
+Easy accessibility to the farm shop will also make equipment repairs easier.
+Also, consider the safety of your machinery.
 Correct placement and construction of your storage building can help reduce the chances of theft or outside tampering with your machinery.
 Structures that are within the sightline of you home will allow you to keep an eye on your building, and the proximity has also shown to discourage thieves.
-Also look into the types of locks you can place on your building's windows and doors.
-Choose sturdy, tamper-proof locks for all entrances and and exits into the building.
+Also look into the types of locks you can place on your building’s windows and doors.
+Choose sturdy, tamper-proof locks for all entrances and exits into the building.

 Spacing: Planning for equipment storage may be more intensive than it sounds at first, not only must you consider the space needed to store the actual equipment but you must also consider the additional space and entrances needed to maneuver equipment once it is inside.
 One of the best rules of thumb is to calculate the floor space needed to store equipment (accounting for fold out parts when appropriate) and multiply this number by 1.5.
-When considering the height of your building you should start with a 14 foot minimum and add on for any additional space needed based upon the height of your equipment and desired storage space.
+When considering the height of your building you should start with a 14-foot minimum and add-on for any additional space needed based upon the height of your equipment and desired storage space.
 When dictating door height allow all machines to clear your door by at least 2 feet, and provide 1 foot of clearance on each side.
 Also be sure to account for space needed to maneuver once equipment once inside.
 Provide aisles for equipment to be moved in and out of the shelter without disturbing other machines.

 Steel Storage Buildings for Livestock

-When raising livestock it's important to provide your animals with the proper shelter and sleeping arrangements.
-However, it's also important not to confine your animals in a tight space.
-When building a barn to house livestock be sure to account for the appropriate dimensions to prevent the spread of disease, and undesirable behavior.
+When raising livestock it’s important to provide your animals with the proper shelter and sleeping arrangements.
+However, it’s also important not to confine your animals in a tight space.
+When building a barn to house livestock be sure to account for the appropriate dimensions to prevent the spread of disease and undesirable behavior.

 Considerations: The most important factor to consider when building a barn for your animals is ventilation.
 Ventilation is necessary to provide animals with proper breathing air as well maintaining a desirable temperature.
 When considering temperature control opt for heating and cooling systems instead of simply incorporating windows as direct drafts can cause sickness in farm animals.
-The placement of ventilation systems is also important, in a heated and insulted barn ventilation ducts must be placed on the ceiling to prevent the build up of ice on the roof of the building.
+The placement of ventilation systems is also important, in a heated and insulted barn ventilation ducts must be placed on the ceiling to prevent the build-up of ice on the roof of the building.